-How to Fix sudo command not found in Linux
+How to Fix sudo: command not found Error in Linux?

 $ sudo su -